nickmancari/gocean/README.md

 - [ ] Bash script installer
 - [ ] More robust control options
 - [X] Add color & better organise output
-- [ ] Refactor actions into one function
+- [X] Refactor actions into one function
+- [ ] Depreciate separate flags for actions and replace with action flag